 Upon termination without "cause" or resignation for "good reason," Messrs.
-Lousada, Levin and Moot and Ms. Marshall are entitled to contractual severance benefits payable on termination plus, in the case of Ms. Marshall and Mr. Moot, a pro-rated annual bonus for the year of termination.
+Lousada and Moot and Ms. Marshall are entitled to contractual severance benefits payable on termination plus, in the case of Ms. Marshall and Mr. Moot, a pro-rated annual bonus for the year of termination.
+Upon a termination without "cause", Messrs.
+Dickler and Levin are entitled to contractual severance benefits payable on termination and, in Mr. Levin's case, a portion of his annual target bonus, pro-rated in good faith for the year of his termination.

-The terms of the FY 2021 Awards granted to our NEOs provide that if the grantee's employment is terminated by the Company without "cause" or, if the grantee is party to an employment agreement or offer letter with the Company that contains a "good reason" definition, by the grantee for "good reason," then, to the extent then unvested, a pro rata portion of the FY 2021 Awards will vest based on the portion of the vesting period that has elapsed as of the date of the termination.
-However, if the participant's employment terminates in a "qualifying retirement," then, subject to the participant's compliance with the restrictive covenants set forth in their award agreement, all of the participant's outstanding unvested FY 2021 Awards will remain outstanding and will become vested on their originally scheduled vesting date, or if sooner, upon the occurrence of a change in control or the participant's disability or death.
-For purposes of the FY 2021 Awards, a "qualifying retirement" means a termination of employment after the participant has attained age 60 and completed at least 10 years of service with the company.
+The terms of the FY 2022 Awards granted to our NEOs provide that if the grantee's employment is terminated by the Company without "cause" or, if the grantee is party to an employment agreement or offer letter with the Company that contains a "good reason" definition, by the grantee for "good reason," then, to the extent then unvested, a pro rata portion of the FY 2022 Awards will vest based on the portion of the vesting period that has elapsed as of the date of the termination, and the participant's remaining unvested FY 2022 Awards will remain outstanding and will become vested on their originally scheduled vesting date subject to the participant's compliance with the restrictive covenants set forth in their award agreement, or if sooner, upon the occurrence of a change in control or the participant's disability or death.
+If the participant's employment terminates in a "qualifying retirement," then, subject to the participant's compliance with the restrictive covenants set forth in their award agreement, all of the participant's outstanding unvested FY 2022 Awards will remain outstanding and will become vested on their originally scheduled vesting date, or if sooner, upon the occurrence of a change in control or the participant's disability or death.
+For purposes of the FY 2022 Awards, a "qualifying retirement" means a termination of employment after the participant has attained age 60 and completed at least 10 years of service with the company.

-Although annual free cash flow bonuses under the Pre-IPO Plan are generally contingent upon the participant being employed with the Company on the date of payment, if, after the first quarter of a fiscal year, the employment of a Pre-IPO Plan participant (including, in fiscal year 2021, Mr. Lousada) is terminated by the Company without "cause", by the participant for "good reason" or due to death or "disability," the participant will be entitled under the Pre-IPO Plan to a pro rata free cash flow bonus in respect of the year in which such event occurs (as such terms are defined in the Pre-IPO Plan).
+Although annual free cash flow bonuses under the Pre-IPO Plan are generally contingent upon the participant being employed with the Company on the date of payment, if, after the first quarter of a fiscal year, the employment of a Pre-IPO Plan participant (including, in fiscal year 2022, Mr. Lousada) is terminated by the Company without "cause", by the participant for "good reason" or due to death or "disability," the participant will be entitled under the Pre-IPO Plan to a pro rata free cash flow bonus in respect of the year in which such event occurs (as such terms are defined in the Pre-IPO Plan).